matt-tingen/advent-of-code/README.md

 You may create any other helper files in the day's folder as necessary, including `*.test.ts` files.

+Once you've completed a puzzle successfully, add it to `challenges.test.ts` to create a snapshot test using your custom input.

 ## Commands

 To run tests, use `yarn test`.